Contact us whenever you need it!

 +1 855 997 0206

-Contact hours: Mon-Fri 8am - 10pm ET
+Contact Hours: Sun-Sat 8am - 10pm ET

-It is intended to reinstate the eviction moratorium that was introduced following the outbreak of the COVID-19 pandemic in March 2020.
+It was intended to reinstate the eviction moratorium that was introduced following the outbreak of the COVID-19 pandemic in March 2020.
 This was ended in August after the Supreme Court ruled that the CDC didn’t have the legal authority to order a federal eviction moratorium without the support of Congress.

-What’s in the Keeping Renters Safe Act?
+What Was in the Keeping Renters Safe Act?

 Keeping Renters Safe Act Key Points

-There are a number of key points in the Keeping Renters Safe Act that new laws would address.
+There were a number of key points in the Keeping Renters Safe Act that new laws would address.
 These would make it easier for health authorities to institute a ban on evictions under new disease control powers.

-• Classify evictions as spreading communicable disease
+• Classified evictions as spreading communicable disease

-Who’s Behind the Bill?
+Who Was Behind the Bill?

 • Cori Bush